Wire-Network/wire-docs/docs/api-reference/wire-cdt/how-to-guides/compile/compiling-contracts-with-cmake.md

 <!-- ---
-content_title: How to compile a smart contract with CMake
+title: How to compile a smart contract with CMake
 --- -->

 ## Overview